ThuanNaN/aio2025-kubeflow/SWARM_DEPLOYMENT.md

 **What it does:**
 - Checks Swarm status
-- Verifies registry accessibility
-- Deploys/updates the yolo-stack
+- Deploys/updates the yolo-stack using GHCR images
 - Shows running services and tasks

-**Run this:** To deploy initially or update running services after new images are built.
+**Run this:** To deploy initially or update running services.

 ### Complete Deployment Flow